cohenchris/website/content/projects/data-privacy.md

 ## How Self-Hosting Saved My Digital Life

 In light of this, I’d like to advertise a few services that I use myself (for which I am not sponsored).
 These services saved me from losing everything.
-For the average person, the best solution is to use Proton | Privacy by Default's suite of applications.
+For the average person, the best solution is to use [Proton's](https://proton.me/) suite of applications.
 They provide encrypted email, calendars, contacts, file storage, and much more, all for a very reasonable price.
 This does shift the problem from one provider to another, but Proton does have one notable advantage over others – all of your data is encrypted, and only accessible by you.
 They do occasionally comply with law enforcement, but only under certain circumstances.
 When they do, they are transparent and accountable.
-You can see their yearly report at https://proton.me/legal/transparency.
+You can read their yearly legal transparency report [here](https://proton.me/legal/transparency).
 Without hosting your own services, I believe that this is the best alternative.

+The goal of a privacy-focused digital life is not to hide illicit activities, but rather keep your data private because it is your right to do so.
+Edward Snowden's famous quote reflects this - "Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say."

 I host everything myself.
 I realize this is not reasonable for most people; however I find that it keeps me sharp, and is a nice technical hobby.
 By nature, things break, and so I am constantly fixing, upgrading, and polishing.
 For the crazy privacy-focused, here is what I do:

 ### Nextcloud - A Catch-All for Cloud-Based Services

-For everything related to online documents, contacts, tasks, calendars, and most “all-in-one” cloud services that most people take for granted, I host an instance of Nextcloud (https://github.com/nextcloud) at my home.
+For everything related to online documents, contacts, tasks, calendars, and most “all-in-one” cloud services that most people take for granted, I host an instance of [Nextcloud](https://github.com/nextcloud) at my home.
 Nextcloud is an open-source, privacy-focused cloud service that anybody with a bit of technical inclination can host themselves.
 For those who don’t want to go through the headache of self-hosting, Nextcloud offers a paid service using their own servers, which I can highly recommend.

 ### The Difficulty of Email